aschneer/BashBible/python/unittest_printing.md

 In this updated example, we remove the `setUp()` and `tearDown()` methods.
 Instead, we directly use `unittest.main(buffer=False)` to disable the output buffering.

 By passing `buffer=False` to `unittest.main()`, the `print()` statements will be immediately flushed and displayed in real-time during the test execution when running the tests using Bazel.

-I apologize for any confusion caused.
-Let me know if you have any further questions.